 The best bet is to situate yourself on Central Park West between Columbus Circle and 77th Street, where the parade kicks off.
 (Though if you show up after 8 a.m., you'll need to go a little further south on CPW for a decent view.)
 But the nearer you are to the start of the parade, the less time you’ll have to stand, since the parade’s duration can be anywhere from 90 minutes to three hours, depending on your position.
 Keep in mind that folding chairs aren’t permitted anywhere along the route, and if you’re set on 34th Street, note that there’s no access for the general public as bleachers are reserved for Macy’s employees only.

-The lineup for the 89th annual parade features Hello Kitty, Thomas the Tank Engine, Pikachu, SpongeBob SquarePants, Finn and Jake from Adventure Time, and many more.
-This year’s parade will also feature the debut of some new balloons, including the Angry Birds, Ice Age’s Scrat, and Ronald McDonald.
-Also new this year are balloon heads of characters from The Wizard of Oz.
+The lineup for the 90th annual parade features Hello Kitty, Thomas the Tank Engine, Pikachu, SpongeBob SquarePants, Paddington Bear, and many more.
+This year’s parade will also feature the debut of some new balloons, including Dreamworks’ Trolls and Charlie Brown.
+And for a real throwback, Felix the Cat, the parade’s first-ever character balloon, has been re-created using 1927 methods and will be carried along the route on poles, as was done in the 1920s.
 For a less-crowded look at the balloons, see them at the Wednesday-night inflation: The day before Thanksgiving, from 3 to 10 p.m., head to 79th Street and Columbus Avenue to get a sneak peek.